TylerLu/EDUGraphAPI/README.md

    * **Client Id**: use the Client Id of the app registration you created earlier.

    * **Client Secret**: use the Key value of the app registration you created earlier.

-   * **Bing Map Key**: use the key of Bing Map you got earlier.
-This setting is optional.

    * Check **I agree to the terms and conditions stated above**.